akmtaiwansoftware/docs/tutorials/provisioning/README.md

 curl -v "<product-endpoint>/onep:v1/stack/alias" -d 'myalias=55' -E adc.pfx:guest
 ```

-6. The first time you write with the certificate you will see two events in the log: a provision event and a write event.
+6. The first time you write with the certificate, you will see two events in the log: a provision event and a write event.

    ![provisioning](assets/provisioning_certificate_provision_log.png)